-Rob Kardashian Puts Blac Chyna on Blast for Cheating with Explicit Photos and Texts
+Blac Chyna Is Lawyering Up After Rob Kardashian Retaliates with Revenge Porn

 He continued, “U will never see Dream again unless you stop the alcohol and drugs and cocaine and X and E. When was the last time u realized your daughter been with me instead of that crazy house that u bring men in and out.
 I never been this disrespected in my life by a woman.
 A woman I just paid 16K rent and Ferrari I just bought and lambo and 400K in Jewelry.
 Damn.”

 Rob also took aim at Chyna’s recent dramatic post-baby weight loss.
-He claimed that the reality star underwent expensive surgery to lose the weight.
+He claimed that the reality star underwent expensive surgery to lose the weight—and that he could’ve done the same if he accepted free offers.
 He also slammed Chyna for cheating on him while he was by her bedside taking care of her post-surgery.

-Everyone wonders how Chyna lost all that weight after the baby and she lies to everyone but no I'm such a great Husband that on our anniversary I paid 100K to do this surgery to get all everything fixed as much as they could.
-And then guess what she did after she was all healed when I was by her side the entire time.
-She left me and my baby which she had out of spite to get back at her other baby daddy.
-I can't believe u would disrespect me like this

 Chyna didn’t take Rob’s allegations lying down, either.
 In an effort to defend herself, the mom-of-two alleged on Snapchat that she distanced herself from the “Keeping Up with the Kardashians” star because he physically assaulted her.
 She claimed that “the light will come to the light” soon enough.